First polarisation measurement of coherently photoproduced J/$\psi$ in ultra-peripheral Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Angular distributions

-The \jpsi yield extracted from the fit to the invariant mass distributions comprises four contributions, namely ({\it i}) coherent production, ({\it ii}) incoherent production, and ({\it iii}) feed-down \jpsi production from coherent \psip production and ({\it iv}) incoherent \psip production.
+The \jpsi yield extracted from the fit to the invariant mass distributions comprises five contributions, namely ({\it i}) coherent production, ({\it ii}) incoherent production, and ({\it iii}) feed-down \jpsi production from coherent \psip production, incoherent \psip production, and ({\it v}) incoherent \jpsi production with associated nucleon production.
 To extract the coherent \jpsi yield, the residual background has been estimated from fits to the dimuon \pt distribution.
 This is possible since the various processes have different momentum distributions of the produced \jpsi mesons.
-Following this approach which has been described in recent publications~\cite{Acharya:2019vlb}, the relative contribution of the combined residual background is found to be smaller than 4.6\% for the integrated $\cos{\theta}$ and $\varphi$ intervals used in this analysis.
+Incoherent \jpsi photoproduction accompanied by nucleon dissociation was also taken into account in order to describe the high \pt tail, using a template based on the H1 parametrization of the dissociative \jpsi photoproduction \cite{Alexa:2013xxa}.
+Following this approach, which has been described in a recent publication~\cite{Acharya:2019vlb}, the background contribution is found to be smaller than 4.6\% for the integrated $\cos{\theta}$ and $\varphi$ intervals used in this analysis.
 Note this fraction does not include the $\gamma\gamma \longrightarrow \mu^+\mu^-$ background which has been subtracted from fits to the invariant mass distribution, as described above.
 Since the residual background is small, and assuming that those \jpsi events have the same polarisation to that of coherent \jpsi events, their contributions are not subtracted from the sample.
-A more differential analysis requiring fitting the dimuon \pt distribution for the various $\cos{\theta}$ and $\varphi$ intervals would not be possible at present.
-This analysis uses a small sample size and a large number of parameters is required to fit the \pt templates.
+The \jpsi yield is estimated from the dimuon invariant mass distribution in a number of ($\cos(\theta),\varphi)$ cells assuming it all to be coherent.
 For illustration purposes, Figure~\ref{fig:SigPt} shows the \pt distribution of candidates in the \jpsi invariant mass peak region ($2.85<M_{\mu\mu}<3.35\text{ GeV/}c^2$) and in the same $\cos(\theta)$ interval of Fig.~\ref{fig:SigEx}.